Candida Martinelli's Italophile Site

 Egg Liqueur (Vov)

-The story goes that in 1840 a sweets-maker in Padova, Mr. Pezziol, developed a drinkable Zabaione he could sell customers because he wanted to use up the egg yolks that remained after making all the Torrone (egg white and sugar nugat), which was his big seller.
+The story goes that in 1840 a sweets-maker in Padova, Mr. Pezziol, developed a drinkable Zabaione he could sell customers because he wanted to use up the egg yolks that remained after making all the Torrone (egg white and sugar nougat), which was his big seller.
 So Vov was born and has been a constant success in Italy ever since.

 It's such a part of Italian culture that they haven't needed to advertise it much since 1840.
 When it was advertised, just like Zabaione, it was touted as an energy pick-me-up.
-The sugar content is high, and the energy from eggs is quickly broken down and made ready for use by the body.
+The sugar content is high, and the energy from the egg yolks is quickly broken down and made ready for use by the body.
 It even became the official drink of the Italian military for just that reason.

 6 egg yolks